dniel/blogr-pve/doc/setup_network.md

 # Network setup
 ### Create the VLANS and assign to the correct ports on your switch.
+Prepare communication between the laptops your switch/router be configured to route a set of VLANS.

 | VLAN          | Subnet        | Name          | Description  |
 | ------------- | ------------- | ------------- |------------- |